mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-11-AWS-Privilege-Escalation-Part-02.md

 - This user can assume a role that has `IAM-PutUserPolicy` permission for our compromised user or any user that we have access to.

 ### Enumeration
-You must be familiar with this phase by now :) Let's start by listing roles to find out which one our compromised user can assume:
+You must be familiar with this phase by now :) Let's start by listing details of the roles to find out which role our compromised user can assume:

 ```bash
 aws iam get-role --role-name privesc10-PutUserPolicy-role